Data Privacy Settings in Power BI (Business Intelligence)

-This article is in continuation of the previous two blogs on Query Folding [Reference Blog: Query Folding in Power BI], and it builds upon the concepts discussed there.
-Hence, it is imperative that you understand query folding to know the motivation behind different privacy settings in Power BI.
-However, I will try to summarize the discussion in a single line here: Query Folding is the process of delegating more work to the source system rather than Power Query for efficient processing of data, at the risk of exposing data between multiple data sources.
+This article continues the previous two blogs on Query Folding and builds upon the concepts discussed there.
+Hence, you must understand query folding to know the motivation behind different privacy settings in Power BI.
+However, I will summarize the discussion in a single line here: Query Folding is the process of delegating more work to the source system rather than Power Query for efficient data processing, at the risk of exposing data between multiple data sources.

-To minimize this risk, Power BI has introduced Privacy Settings to control which data can be exposed through Query Folding and which data should be protected at all cost.
+To minimize this risk, Power BI has introduced Privacy Settings to control which data can be exposed through Query Folding and which data should be protected at all costs.

 Privacy Levels in Power BI